 Step 1: Print the Lightsaber

 I've uploaded a complete model and the separate parts if you need to reprint.
-You can print it with no infill and at least 3 shells, it takes a lot less time although you wont get that strength you may want.
+You can print it with little infill (though I recommend at least 40%) and about a 1.6mm thickness.

 Step 2: Assembly